-The data collected includes the land use type with which poisoning and persecution incidents have been associated.
+The database has recorded the land use type with which poisoning and persecution incidents have been associated.
 While particular trends with regard to land-use type and recent activity in the areas are already emerging, for the time being these will not be reported on publically.

 Other data recorded includes the age and sex of the birds/animals affected.
-Of the 17 poisoning or persecution events recorded, 3 individuals may have been rearing young at the time, so it is important to consider that the effects of the poisoning or persecution may have extended beyond the individual themselves, if young were depending on that bird or animal as a parent, for food and protection.
+Of the 25 poisoning or persecution events recorded, 3 individuals were known to be rearing young and 5 others may have been rearing young at the time, so it is important to consider that the effects of the poisoning or persecution may have extended beyond the individual themselves, if young were depending on that bird or animal as a parent, for food and protection.